aawferris/producetive.ly/README.md

 ## API and Data Sample

 Specify the API you are using and include a link.
 Show us a snippet of JSON returned by your API so we know you can access it and get the info you need
+Productive.ly utilizes AirTable for users to add data.

 ### MVP/PostMVP